 Similar models, different tastes

 Potential franchisees entering the food and beverage sector have a huge variety of business options to choose from.
-Food franchising is a diverse sector - from coffee shops, juice bars and ice cream kiosks to fast-food outlets, quick-service restaurants and fine dining establishments, the industry offers a wide range of opportunities to choose from.
+Food franchising is a diverse sector - from coffee shops, juice bars, and ice cream kiosks to fast food outlets, fine dining establishments and quick-service restaurants that include burger and pizza places, the industry offers a wide range of opportunities to choose from.

 Food businesses operate within a heavily regulated industry, which can be disconcerting for first-time restaurant owners.
 While the health and safety requirements can seem confusing and off-putting, opening a franchise means you have expert advice from experienced restaurateurs to ensure compliance, all included as part of your franchise package.

 While operating a successful fast food franchise requires business skills, staff management and practical aptitude, franchisees receive significant support from franchisors in establishing and running their business.

 Food industry franchisors offer comprehensive operating systems and manuals covering every aspect of running the business from making the food to hiring the staff, and they also offer in-depth training.
 This training can last anywhere from days to months, and usually includes hands-on training in another franchise pre-launch, which is a great way for franchisees to really learn the business and be ready to hit the ground running in their own store.
 For anyone new to the industry, the real-world experience available can also provide peace of mind that entering the food sector is the right choice before launching their own business.